 - When you have finished reviewing the fields, click Import.

-You can also batch update existing deals (see Using smart lists to batch update and take action on your leads, contacts, and deals).Note: If you want the data to be imported to both the person and the company, ensure that you have two columns in your CSV file, so it can be imported into both contacts.
+You can also bulk update existing deals (see Using smart lists to bulk update and take action on your leads, contacts, and deals).Note: If you want the data to be imported to both the person and the company, ensure that you have two columns in your CSV file, so it can be imported into both contacts.

 If the importer doesn't have a suggestion, such as a tag field, you can click the dropdown box to find the relevant default or custom field in your list.
 You can also type the name of the field and the importer will automatically filter the list.